Overview

 Elizabeth Schwaiger’s dwellings are densely populated, spectral, living spaces.
 Incandescent lighting enhances the panorama of these art and object filled interiors as well loved and lived in rooms.

 Elizabeth Schwaiger (b.
-1985, Texas)is a research-based artist living and working in Brooklyn.
-She received her MFA from the Glasgow School of Art in 2011.
-In her decade-long exploration of power dynamics and the looming climate crises, Schwaiger uses a variegated symbolism of water, fracturing, dimensional overlay, gesture, and dialed levels of representational clarity to construct images suggestive of the interplay of the unseen forces that govern our world.
+1985, Texas) is a research-based artist living and working in Brooklyn.
+In her decade-long exploration of power dynamics and the climate crises, Schwaiger has used a variegated symbolism of water, fracturing, dimensional overlay, gesture, and dialed levels of representational clarity to construct images suggestive of the interplay among unseen forces that govern our world.

 Biography